swiftlang/swift-evolution/proposals/0143-conditional-conformances.md

 ### Implied conditional conformances

-Stating conformance to a protocol implicitly states conformances to any of the protocols that it the protocol inherits.
+Stating conformance to a protocol implicitly states conformances to any of the protocols that the protocol inherits.
 This is already the case in Swift today: one can declare conformance to the `Collection` protocol, and it implies conformance to `Sequence` as well.